According to research, there are actually several common character traits that all successful business people possess.

 Attention to detail not only protects business from risk, but it also shows how much you value your work.

-In fact, Open Colleges’ WHS Program Manager Jason Roberts lists “Having an eye for detail” as the number one trait employers are looking for.
+In fact, Open Colleges’ Program Manager Jason Roberts lists “Having an eye for detail” as the number one trait employers are looking for.

 Being able to listen is one of the most effective tools in building working business relationships.